 Another great reaction came from a scammer purporting to be a financier.
 His scam email was in proper English and obviously written by somebody else, but after I challenged him about using a free Hotmail email account instead of having a website-based email account and called him a scammer, this was the reply:

 Again, I managed to really upset this scammer.
-His Nigerian terminology and rotten English showed that he certainly did not compose his original scam email and he was certainly not a financier, however the bad news is that this bastard is probably still sucking desperate people in, those who really need a loan.
+His Pidgin African and Nigerian terminology, along with his rotten English, showed that he certainly did not compose his original scam email and he was certainly not a financier, however the bad news is that this bastard is probably still sucking desperate people in, those who really need a loan.
 He will extort an establishment fee out of them and of course there will be no loan, so those needy people will be even worse off after an encounter with this scammer.

 This reaction came from "firstname.lastname@example.org", who wanted to start up a romance with me, for all the obvious reasons.
 These romance scams have the best hit rate for swindlers, but this one didn't like the fact that I had been baiting him - and yes, these alleged lovelorn females in Africa are usually unwashed Nigerian wankers sitting in Internet cafés who send out photos of pretty women and hope to snare some desperate males who are short on love and have money to be ripped off.
 Since I was not going to fall for the stupid scam and said so in my reply, this is what I received from the swindler.